IngramCapa/CV/README.md

 ### Self starter

-### Adaptable team player
+### Adaptable team player, engaging consistently with stakeholders of all levels

 Working in agile, multi-disciplinary teams during my time in both HR and IT, proved invaluable during group projects at Makers, due to the diversity of backgrounds in my cohort.
+I also have extensive HR experience working in international teams, where I had to be inclusive in my communication in people-facing roles.
 This allowed me to contribute to delivering Minimum Viable Products (MVPs) under the guidance of a simulated product owner over 2-day sprints, focusing on using agile methodologies in a team context; I was also scrum master and documented the coding journey.

 ### Capacity to plan, negotiate and prioritize effectively within appropriate timeframes